Board of guardians: England and Wales

 Boards of guardians were created by the Poor Law Amendment Act 1834, replacing the parish overseers of the poor established under the old poor law, following the recommendations of the Poor Law Commission.
 Boards administered workhouses within a defined poor law union consisting of a group of parishes, either by order of the Poor Law Commission, or by the common consent of the parishes.
 Once a union was established it could not be dissolved or merged with a neighbouring union without the consent of its board.

 Each board was composed of guardians elected by the owners and bona fide occupiers of land liable to pay the poor rate.
 Depending on the value of the property held, an elector could cast from one to three votes.
 Electors could nominate proxies to cast their vote in their absence.
 Where property was held by a corporation or company, its governing body could nominate an officer to cast its vote or votes.

 Each civil parish in the union was represented by at least one guardian, with those with larger populations or special circumstances having two or more.
-The exact constitution of each board was determined by the Commissioners.
+The exact constitution of each board was determined by the Poor Law Commissioners.

 Guardians were subject to annual elections.
 In addition to the elected guardians, any justice of the peace residing in a parish of the union was entitled to be an ex officio guardian.

 It was long unclear whether women were permitted to win election to boards of guardians.
 In 1875, Martha Merington was accepted as a candidate for the Kensington Board of Guardians, and was successful.
 Her election was upheld, although there was much opposition.
 She was disqualified after winning a further election in 1879 as she was moving house on the election day and so it was uncertain whether she technically met the property ownership requirements at that moment.
 In Ashton-under-Lyne, Bertha Mason was the first woman to be elected to the board and served until she moved to London in 1904.

-By the Public Health Act 1875, boards of guardians became rural sanitary authorities for all areas outside a municipal borough or town with a local board.
+By the Public Health Act 1875 (38 & 39 Vict. c.
+55), boards of guardians became rural sanitary authorities for all areas outside a municipal borough or town with a local board.

 The Local Government Act 1894 altered the system; members of newly established rural district councils became guardians for their areas, with poor law elections being limited to urban areas.
 At the same time, property qualifications were abolished, plural voting was ended and women were able to become guardians.
 The term of office of a guardian was increased to three years, with all guardians elected, and no ex officio or nominated board members.
 Boards were, however, permitted to co-opt a chairman, vice-chairman and up to two additional members from outside their own body, provided that they were qualified to be a guardian in a like manner to the elected members.

-Boards of guardians were abolished in 1930 by the Local Government Act 1929, when their powers and responsibilities passed to local and national government bodies, including Public Assistance Committees.